readthedocs/readthedocs.org/docs/builds.rst

 .. tip::

-   In case extra environment variables are needed to the build process (like secrets, tokens, etc), you can add them going to **Admin > Environment Variables** in your project.
+   In case extra environment variables are needed to the build process (like secrets, tokens, etc), you can add them going to :guilabel:`Admin` > :guilabel:`Environment Variables` in your project.
    See :doc:`guides/environment-variables`.